Bernhard von Bülow: Later life

-After his resignation in 1909, Bülow lived principally at the villa in Rome, which he had purchased for his retirement.
+After his resignation in 1909, Bülow lived principally at the villa in Rome that he had purchased for his retirement.
 Part of the summer was usually spent by him at Klein Flottbek, near Hamburg, or on the island of Norderney.
 A large fortune left him by a cousin, a Hamburg merchant, enabled him to live in elegant leisure and to make his house in Rome a centre of literary and political society.

 He employed his leisure in writing for the centenary celebrations of the Wars of Liberation, a remarkable book on Imperial Germany, extolling its achievements and defending the main lines of his own foreign policy.
 In a revised edition of his book on Imperial Germany, published after the start of the First World War, he omitted or altered many passages that seemed compromising in light of the war like his policy of lulling Britain into a false sense of security while the German Navy was being constructed.
 He was understood to be in deeply malodorous company with Wilhelm, who never forgave him his attitude and action with regard to a 1908 interview in The Daily Telegraph.